 Preserving the Art

 Mazza’s Vault is temperature, humidity, and climate controlled to maintain the integrity of the artwork while it’s not on display.
 The Vault’s water-less fire suppression system adds an extra layer of protection.
-Artwork is organized by alphabet within mobile shelving units within the vault for easy access by our curator.

 Majority of the artwork acquired by University of Findlay’s Mazza Museum is donated by authors and illustrators who are friends of the Museum.
 Our Acquisitions Committee selects potential artwork due to limited space in the collection.